How to Prevent Identity Theft With Focused Protection

 These same services might also claim that they will help a victim recover from any act of identity theft, but if you read the fine print, it will explain that the company is limited in what they can really do.

-These services can let you know when your personal information, such as Social Security number, name, debit or credit number, etc, are used to commit a crime or fraud.
+Identity theft protection services can let you know when your personal information, such as Social Security number, name, debit or credit number, etc, are used to commit a crime or fraud.
 They also must keep up with the ever-changing criminal landscape, and then offer a number of layers of protection, including detection, monitoring, automatic alerts, and a positive customer experience.

 Companies that offer identity theft protection are usually just marketing companies that have created some type of service without a basic knowledge of this type of security.
 The companies lure you in with a hook and then charge between $100 and $200 each year.
 What they don’t say, however, is that they don’t do much more than look online for your data…and if your identity ends up being stolen, they only give you advice on fixing it.
 What they are doing here is hoping that only a couple of their clients will become a victim of identity theft.